At home

 What is drop shipping?

-Drop shipping is an online sales model where the product being sold is not physically in stock, but when ordered by the end customer, it can be ordered and sent out by the manufacturer or wholesaler more or less on time.
+Drop shipping is an online sales model where the item being sold is not physically in stock, but when ordered by the end customer, it can be ordered and sent out by the trader more or less on time.

-The online shop is therefore a kind of distributor between end customers and manufacturers.
-One example of the drop shipping model is online furniture shops: It goes without saying that they cannot possibly have in stock all the beds, cupboards or tables that they offer.
+The online shop is therefore a kind of distributor.
+One example of the drop shipping model is online furniture shops: it goes without saying that they cannot possibly have in stock all the beds, cupboards or tables that they offer.

 • Teaser Image

-Booking a flight online, paying at the supermarket or the boutique: Credit cards are practical - but never one hundred percent secure.
-Our experts have tips on how you can protect yourself from credit card fraud.
+Booking a flight or paying in the supermarket or boutique: credit cards are practical, but never 100% secure.
+Our experts have tips to help protect you against credit card fraud.

 Find out more

-Should I generally avoid buying from online shops that are new?
+Should I generally avoid buying from a new online shop?

-No, a sweeping generalization like that isn’t helpful, and it wouldn’t be fair on all the small businesses that have gone online during the coronavirus crisis.
+A sweeping generalization like that isn’t helpful, and it wouldn’t be fair on all the new small online shops.
 For niche products especially, you’ll probably need to resort to online shops you’re not familiar with quite often.
-On top of this, try to avoid paying up front.
+But this doesn't necessarily mean that it's a fake shop.
+As well as these points, you should never pay in advance!
 Choose payment on delivery or, if you don’t have a choice, use a payment service such as PayPal.
 You can then claim your money back from the payment service instead of the seller if there’s a problem with your order.

 Katrin Sprenger, CEO of Silenccio